Stuart-Summer-2020-Pendulum-Project/PythonNumericalMethods/README.md

 ## Inputs/Outputs
 - Input: Experiment # to analyze (valid integer)
+- Output:
-- Output: 1 Plot containing fit vs data and a legend displaying ChiSq/MSE values.
-Optimized values of G and B will output to the terminal.
+  - 1 Plot containing fit vs data and a legend displaying ChiSq/MSE values.
+  - Optimized values of G and B will output to the terminal, with standard deviations.

 ## Walk through of code logic
 1) Pulls data and cleans it up a little by selecting the data past t=300sec and beyond